MCLDG-zz/blg-svlss-msvc/README.md

 ```

 This will push the source code for the Booking microservice to CodeCommit, and trigger the booking CodePipeline.
 You can
-find the CodePipeline in the console by clicking the value of the PipelineUrl stack output variable in the 'booking-pipeline' stack
+find the CodePipeline in the AWS console by clicking the value of the PipelineUrl stack output variable in the 'booking-pipeline' stack

-#### 5. Monitor deployment of the Booking microservice
+#### 6. Monitor deployment of the Booking microservice

 In the AWS Console, in the Tools account, monitor the progress of the 'booking-pipeline' stack.
 Once the pipeline reaches the
 DeployToTest stage, you can login to the Booking account in the AWS Console and view the status of the CloudFormation
 deployment.

+#### 7. Repeat steps 5 & 6 for the Airmiles microservice

 Wait until the Booking CodePipeline is complete, then repeat steps 5 & 6 for the Airmiles microservice, using the stack
 output values from the 'airmiles-pipeline' stack.